nokia-wroclaw/innovativeprojects-healthiness-of-data/README.md

 * Outliers - Detects outliers in the queried data set and creates a chart visualizing them. **This works only on cluster level (acronym has to be provided along with it's corresponding cord id).** Additionally, you can choose the threshold to specify the cutoff for outliers.
 The lower it is, the more outliers will be detected.

-And in the future we would like to add more:

-* 2D map - Our final goal of this project.
-This would create a map which indicates the relational performance of operators.
-It would allow to clearly see which operators provide the highest quality of services.
+* 2D map - This component generates a map which indicates the relational performance of operators.
+It allows to clearly see which operators behave similarly - provide similiar quality of services.
+It can also generate a heatmap that shows how the similiarities change over time.

 # 3. Technologies
 * Backend